francescoo22/masters-thesis/chapters/4-Annotation-System.typ

 #display-rules(Call, "")

-Typing a function call follows the logic presented in the "passing" ($~>$) rules while taking care of what can happen with function accepting multiple parameters.
+Typing a method call follows the logic presented in the rules of @cap:passing ($~>$) while taking care of what can happen with method accepting multiple parameters.
-- All the roots of the paths passed to a function must be in the context (also guranteed by the language).
+- All the roots of the paths passed to a method must be in the context (also guranteed by the language).
-- All the paths passed to a function must be in standard form of the expected annotation.
+- All the paths passed to a method must be in standard form of the expected annotation.
-- It is allowed to pass the same path twice to the same function, but only if it passed where a shared argument is expected.
+- It is allowed to pass the same path twice to the same method, but only if it passed where a shared argument is expected.
 - It is allowed to pass two paths $p_i$ and $p_j$ such that $p_i subset.sq p_j$ when one of the following conditions is satisfied:
   - $p_j$ is _shared_.
-  - The function that has been called expects _shared_ (possibly _borrowed_) arguments in positions $i$ and $j$.
+  - The method that has been called expects _shared_ (possibly _borrowed_) arguments in positions $i$ and $j$.
 - The resulting context is constructed in the following way:
-  - Paths passed to the function and their sup-paths are removed from the initial context.
+  - Paths passed to the method and their sup-paths are removed from the initial context.
   - A list of annotated paths (in which a the same path may appear twice) in constructed by mapping passed paths according to the "passing" ($~>$) rules.
   - The obtained list is normalized and added to the context.

-@call-arg-twice shows the cases where it is possible to pass the same reference more than once.
+@call-arg-twice shows the cases where it is possible to pass the same reference more than once and how normalization is applied.
 In @call-sup-ok-1 it is possible to call `f` by passing `x` and `x.f` since $Delta(x.f) = shared$.
 In @call-sup-wrong is not possible to call `g` by passing `b` and `b.f`, this is because `g`, in its body, expects `x.f` to be _unique_, but it would not be the case by passing `b` and `b.f`.
-Finally @call-sup-ok-2 shows that it is possible to call `h` by passing `x` and `x.f` since the function expects both of the arguments to be _shared_.
+Finally @call-sup-ok-2 shows that it is possible to call `h` by passing `x` and `x.f` since the method expects both of the arguments to be _shared_.

 #figure(
   caption: "TODO",